Donate an item

 Why collect items if they’re not going to be displayed?

 While we cannot promise donated items will be displayed, everything in our collection exists as an important resource for people researching many different aspects of New Zealand military aviation history.
-Our Research Team offer a friendly and efficient research service and frequently make collections available to researchers, by appointment.
-Furthermore, we draw heavily from our own collection to develop the content for exhibitions and education programmes.
+Our Collections Team offers a friendly and efficient research service and frequently make collections available to researchers, by appointment.
+We draw heavily from our own collection to develop the content for exhibitions and education programmes.

 Can I (or my family) view items I have donated?